sdressler/KernelDataFlow/README.md

 is done by setting `__attribute__((annotate("kernel")))` right before the kernel function, i.e. its declaration or definition.
 Once the kernel function was processed, a graph is generated which currently is written to disk as Graphviz file.
-This file can then be further processed, e.g. to create a visualization.
+This file can then be further processed, e.g. to create a visualization, for example:

+`$ clang -emit-llvm -S -c example/loop.c -o - | opt -load ./KernelDataFlow.so -KernelDataFlow && dot -Tpdf graph.dot -o graph.pdf`

 Furthermore, block-related graphs can be found within the `graphs` directory.
 The pass is yet extendable to also use the in-memory graph.
 To do so, simply create a new folder inside the `src` directory, copy the Makefile of one of